bentyeh/resources/languages/Python.md

 This assumes you have 2 environments: one that includes jupyter, and the other than includes a kernel you want to use with jupyter.

+1. Install `ipykernel` within the kernel environment: `conda activate <kernel_env>; conda install ipykernel`
-From the kernel's environment, run the following command: `[path_to_kernel_env]/bin/python -m ipykernel install --prefix=[path_to_jupyter_env] --name 'python[version]' --display-name 'Python [version]`
+2. From the kernel's environment, run the following command: `[path_to_kernel_env]/bin/python -m ipykernel install --prefix=[path_to_jupyter_env] --name 'python[version]' --display-name 'Python [version]`

-The `--name` argument specifies the name of the newly created configuration subdirectory under the jupyter kernels folder described below.
-The `--display-name` argument just sets the value of the `display_name` key in the kernelspec.
+   - The `--name` argument specifies the name of the newly created configuration subdirectory under the jupyter kernels folder described below.
+   - The `--display-name` argument just sets the value of the `display_name` key in the kernelspec.

 #### Option 3: Create new kernel spec